corentin-c/SpotifyAutoPatcher/README.md

 - Apply all existing patches for Spotify
 - Rebuild the APK
 - Allow you to uninstall the store version before installing the patched one
+- Allow you to save the APK in your "Downloads" folder.

 But this app :
 - Cannot patch anything else than Spotify
 - Cannot patch an already patched version of Spotify
 - Cannot patch a version of Spotify installed from an APK
 - Doesn't allow you to choose which patches are applied
-- Doesn't allow you to save the patched APK

 ## Used projects